junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 };
 ```

-We can break down the policy statements into two parts; the scope and the conditions.
+Cedar breaks down the policy statement into two parts; the scope and the conditions.
 The scope is defined by the
-`permit` block, which specifies the principal, action, and resource that the rule applies to.
-The conditions are defined
+`permit` block, which specifies the principal, action, and resource that the policy applies to.
+The conditions are
-by the `when` block, which expresses any additional constraints that must be met for the rule to evaluate to true.
-Our
+defined in the `when` block, expressing any additional constraints that must be met for the rule to evaluate to true.
-example uses a simple ID comparison to validate ownership, but Cedar supports a
+Our example uses a simple ID comparison to validate ownership, but Cedar supports a
 [wide range of operators and functions][cedar-policy-docs] that can be used in the conditions.

-Our policy refers to two types, `UserPrincipal` and `Order`, which are not defined in the policy itself (but where?).
+The policy refers to two data types, `UserPrincipal` and `Order`.
+Where do these come from?
+Cedar does not require you
-Cedar does not require you to define the types, but they should exactly match the inputs passed to the APIs.
-From a
+to declare the types in the policy itself, but you should ensure that the entities passed to the policy match the types
-first glance, it might seem like Cedar is completely untyped, but this is not the case.
-Cedar enables you to strongly
+declared in the policy.
+To the naked eye, it might appear as if Cedar is completely untyped.
+This is fortunately not the
-type all entity types and actions in your domain using a schema file.
+case.
+First, Cedar will cause a runtime program error if the entities passed to the policy do not match the types, and
+secondly, Cedar highly recommends using schema validation to prevent these errors.

 The schema file is a separate file that declares all the legal actions and entity types in order to prevent typos and
 mistakes in the policies.
 More importantly, the schema file can be used to validate the policies at build time,